 Symptoms can happen a bit differently in each child.
 The can include:

-The symptoms of a stye may be similar to symptoms of other conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+The symptoms of a stye may look like symptoms of other conditions.
+Have your child see his or her healthcare provider for a diagnosis.

 How is a stye diagnosed in a child?

 Your child’s healthcare provider will ask you about your child’s health history.
 He or she will also give your child an exam.